chmouel/gosmee/README.md

 ## Usage

+You first may want to generate your own smee URL by going to <https://smee.io/new>

-The basic usage is with a smee URL and a target URL example :
+When you have it the basic usage is the folllowing :

 ```shell
 gosmee https://smee.io/aBcDeF https://localhost:8080